deepankararora/sola-newsletters/readme.txt

 = How does the Custom HTML Newsletter function work? =
 * When creating a custom HTML newsletter campaign, any HTML that is pasted into the editor will be sent as is.
 The only element that can change before being sent are the links, should you have "link tracking" enabled in your settings.

-= How do I update my Pro version of Sola Newsletters? =
+= How do I update my Pro version of Nifty Newsletters? =
 * Please log in to http://solaplugins.com/my-account/ and select the relevant download
-* Delete your current Pro version of Sola Newsletters Pro (you wont lose any campaigns or settings)
+* Delete your current Pro version of Nifty Newsletters Pro (you wont lose any campaigns or settings)
 * Upload the ZIP file you just downloaded and activate the plugin

 = What is the CAN-SPAM Act? =
-Sola Newsletters strongly suggests that you follow the CAN-SPAM Act.
+Nifty Newsletters strongly suggests that you follow the CAN-SPAM Act.
 We have included a copy of the CAN-SPAM Act as well as a compliance guide for businesses.
 Ensure you have read this before creating and sending any newsletters.
-Sola Newsletters takes no responsibility for any misuse of the CAN SPAM Act.
+Nifty Newsletters takes no responsibility for any misuse of the CAN SPAM Act.

 == Screenshots ==